 There were two other people in the car with Carolyn.
 They had taken a lot of money that wasn't theirs.
 Technically, it was the other two that had taken the money: Calvin and Ray.
-Carolyn had just sat in the car waiting while the two guys hiked up the fire escape in the back of the tall brick building, broke the window, plucked the keys to the small Sentry fire safe from the hide-a-key behind the dingy microwave, and snatched the whole stash of two thousand and some odd dollars.
+Carolyn had just sat in the car waiting while the two guys scrambled into the filthy alley and crept up to the driverless rusting Chrysler, broke the window, reached in through the shards, then snatched the paper-bagged stash of two thousand and some odd dollars.

 She had sweated fiercely in the car while she waited, even though it wasn't that hot.
 Carolyn thought it would've been warmer in San Francisco in July being California and summer and all but it was cool and windy where she waited on one side of Mission Street, running the engine until the boys came back with the money.
 And when they reached the Golden Gate Bridge in their Civic, there was so much fog they couldn't see anything but the road.
 Even the massive, red, jagged-rising towers of the bridge disappeared into the mist above.